circleci/circleci-docs/jekyll/_cci2/workflows.md

 unless the dependent jobs also have tag filters.

 In the example below,
+two jobs are defined within the `build-n-deploy` workflow:

-the `build` job runs for all branches and all tags.
+- The `build` job runs for all branches and all tags.
-The `deploy` job runs for no branches and only for tags starting with 'v'.
+- The `deploy` job runs for no branches and only for tags starting with 'v'.

 ```yaml
 workflows: